MobDev2612/YummyRecipes/README.md

 # YummyRecipes
 This app follows MVVM architecture.
+This app uses Room concept for SQLite and LiveData/Viewmodel to populate data to UI.
+Libraries Used:
-This app uses Room, LiveData, Glide, Retrofit APis.
-This UI is similar to tinder.
+Retrofit APis - for fetching recipes data from server Glide library  - load images to imageview directly Placeholderview - for Card UI is similar to tinder.
 User can swipe in/swipe out the recipes.